BurritoSlayer90/Automated-Cover-Letter-Generator/README.md

 First install the docxtpl. library with the following command line in your terminal/Command Prompt: pip install docxtpl

 To use it, save the python code to a folder.
-That folder should also contain your Cover Letter template, titled "CLtemplate.docx"
+That folder should also contain your Cover Letter template, titled "CLtemplate.docx" (I have saved my template as a reference)

 Replace any instances of the company's name with "{{company}}" and any instances of the position title as "{{role}}" in your CL template.